Abilityguy/abilityguy.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hi, I am Anush!
-I am currently working on AI Safety and Alignment.
-Recently, I was a Research Fellow (Pre-Doctoral researcher) at Microsoft Research, working on different problems at in Statisitcs, Machine Learning, and Optimization.
+My research interests are primarily in algorithmic sequential decision-making with a focus on AI Alignment, Theoretical Machine Learning and Reinforcement Learning.
+Through my work, I aim to build robust and reliable learning systems.

-Previously, I spent about a year working at Google on the [Data Commons](https://datacommons.org/) project.
-I completed my undergraduate studies at [PES University](https://pes.edu/), majoring in Computer Science and Engineering.
-During my undergraduate years, I interned at the Indian Institute of Science (IISc), Intel Corporation, and Hi-Tech Robotic Systemz.
+Most recently, I was a Research Fellow (Pre-Doctoral researcher) at Microsoft Research, India working with [Dr. Nagarajan Natarajan](https://www.microsoft.com/en-us/research/people/nagarajn/) and [Dr. Sayak Ray Chowdhury](https://sites.google.com/view/sayakraychowdhury/).

-Outside of work, I enjoy playing table tennis and video games.
+Prior to my role at Microsoft, I worked at Google on the Data Commons project, contributing to making public datasets more accessible and usable.
+I hold a B.Tech in Computer Science and Engineering from PES University, where I graduated with honors.

 <!-- If you have any questions or need assistance, feel free to [email](anushkini@gmail.com) me.
 I am always happy to chat! -->